Welcome to the Holden Retirees Club website.

 There is also a link to the new Holden 2.0 website.

 Look for the links on the Holden News page.

 The People Magazine archive is now considered to be complete, with all known issues available on the People Magazine page.
-There is still a possiblility of an issue in August 1965 and in December 1987 but so far, there is no evidence of that.

 The Memories/Photographs page has gained a number of new photos, prime amongst them is a copy of Laurance Hartnett's own album of Fishermens Bend in 1938, plus on the GM Australia page, an album of the opening of the Sydney Branch of GMA in 1926.